Weesperplein metro station: Artwork

 Artists were invited to create artwork for most stations, but Weesperplein and Bijlmer station had a public competition where all Dutch artists were allowed to submit ideas.
 Of the 198 submissions, three were selected.

 Luchtspiegelingen by Matthijs van Dam is composed of 12 panels showing Weesperstraat and Sarphatistraat seen from below.
 The view of roads, cars and clouds gives the illusion of looking up through the station to the outside.
 The panels were placed on the ceiling at platform level in 1977 and were removed in 2010 due to fire safety concerns.
 They were reinstalled eight years later, this time on the ceiling of the station hall.
 Verplaatsing by Charles Bergmans is ten square pieces of hard rocks.
 Located in the station hall, travelers could sit on them, which made their surfaces smooth and shiny over the years.
 Signatuur van de anonieme arbeider by Pieter Engels is three bronze beams forming the letter A. The beams symbolize the three groups that made the metro possible: Amsterdam, contractors and workers (Dutch: Amsterdam, aannemer en arbeider).

 Services

 The station is served by metro lines 51, 53 and 54.
-North-bound, all three lines use the same track and end at Amsterdam Centraal.
-South-bound, M53 ends at Gaasperplas, and M54 ends at Gein.
-The tram-metro hybrid line M51 used to serve the Amstelveen suburb by heading south after Amsterdam Zuid and end at Westwijk, but the section after Zuid was closed in 2019 and replaced by an actual tramline.
-M51 now continues west-bound after Zuid and ends at Isolatorweg as a full metro line.
-A tram stop near the entrance of the metro station with the same name is served by tram lines 1, 7 and 19.
-In the early rush hour, bus 246 runs twice in one direction towards Schiphol–Zuid.
-At night, night buses N85 and N86 stop near the station.
+North-bound, all three lines share the same route and terminate at Amsterdam Centraal.
+South-bound, M51 ends at Isolatorweg, M53 ends at Gaasperplas, and M54 ends at Gein.
+As of 2026, all lines run 6 trains per hour everyday, with the exception of the early morning and late evening when service is reduced to 4 trains per hour.
+Connections to the tram network of Amsterdam is available at this station, with a tram stop near the entrance of the metro station being served by lines 1, 7 and 19.
+Night bus N85 towards Centraal Station stops near the station at every night, with increased frequency during the weekend.